-I got a request to make overalls to fit Pullip (or Blythe) dolls a while back, but I thought it would be a better idea to write the pattern in a more general format.
+I got a request to make overalls to fit Pullip (or Blythe) dolls a while back, but I thought it would be better to write the pattern in a more general format.

 Learn how to put these overalls together with this general tutorial!

 - Size no. 5 crochet steel hook (or a hook suitable for your yarn)

 - Size no. 10 crochet cotton thread (or a yarn size you want to use)

 - 2 small buttons (in a size appropriate to your doll)

 - Needle and thread in a contrasting color